-A former member of the Peace Corps and current U.S. Department of State English Language Fellow, Loren Lee Chiesi takes the time to talk about her experiences teaching in West Africa, Turkey, and Morocco.
-In this in-depth interview, she also explains what it’s like currently teaching as a Fellow in Myanmar and how getting her Master’s in TESOL at School for International Training (SIT), a Bridge MA TESOL Pathways Partner, shaped her teaching career.
+A former member of the Peace Corps and U.S. Department of State English Language Fellow, Loren Lee Chiesi talked with us about her experiences teaching in West Africa, Turkey, and Morocco, and being an EL Fellow in Myanmar.
+She also shared how getting her Master’s in TESOL at the School for International Training (SIT), a Bridge MA TESOL Pathways Partner, shaped her teaching career.

 You were in the Peace Corps in Benin, West Africa before completing your master’s degree in TESOL at SIT.
 Was it that experience that led to your decision to pursue teaching English?